 - Pokémon: Lucario and the Mystery of Mew showed a number of battle scenes in ancient times, showing that Pokemon were understandably a big factor in armies a long time ago.

-- Zoids dips a paw into this territory, given that the titular Humongous Mecha also happen to be part of the local wildlife.
-No, we're not quite sure how that works...
+- Zoids dips a paw into this territory, given that the title Humongous Mecha also happen to be part of the local wildlife.
+There're partially weaponized animals called Organoids but most are artificial creatures derived from the local wildlife.
+No, we're not quite sure how that works....

 - The Tailed Beasts in Naruto.

 - Many (but not all) of the summoning creatures used have martial uses and most of them are sapient if not a Talking Animal.
 Some of them are much larger than regular animal would be, such as the boss toad Gamabunta who has contracts with Jiraiya and Naruto; not only is he big enough that a person can stand on his head with ease, he carries a equally giant blade around and isn't afraid to use it.